intel/llvm/sycl/doc/syclgraph/SYCLGraphUsageGuide.md

 The specification for the `sycl_ext_oneapi_graph` extension can be found [here](../extensions/experimental/sycl_ext_oneapi_graph.asciidoc).

+The examples in this document are based on the extension specification and may illustrate features which are not yet implemented.
+Please refer to the [`sycl_ext_oneapi_graph` specification](../extensions/experimental/sycl_ext_oneapi_graph.asciidoc) for the current feature implementation status.

 ## General Usage Guidelines

 The following section provides some general usage guidelines when working